rognab/Road-Route-Planner/README.md

 roads['distance'].sum()
 ```

-This routing tool implements Dijkstra's algorithm to find the shortest path between the given starting and
+This routing tool implements Dijkstra's algorithm to find the shortest path between the given starting and ending points.
-ending points.

-More info and visuals can be found here at http://www.davidbangor.com/blog
+More info and visuals can be found here at http://www.davidbangor.com/blog relating this routing tool to a bicycle tour I completed in the summer of 2007.